sagemath/trac_to_gh/Issue 3894.md

 # Issue 3894: [with patch, needs review] in tutorial, live version, triple dots are not visible

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3894

 Original creator: jhpalmieri